eyorsogood/wordpress-default/wp-content/plugins/heartbeat-control/readme.txt

 If you commonly leave your WordPress admin up for long periods of time, especially while writing or editing a post, the repeated POST requests can cause high resource usage.
 To avoid this, the heartbeat can be modified or even disabled to lower your server resource usage.

+= Where do I report security bugs found in this plugin? =

+You can report any security bugs found in the source code of the site-reviews plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/heartbeat-control).
+The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Changelog ==
+= 2.0.1 =
+* Fix PHP warnings & deprecated notices

 = 2.0 - 2019/11/04 =
 * Revamp the settings page.